-My name is Moe Veissi, and I am the 2011 President-Elect of the National Association of REALTOR®.
-I have been a REALTOR® for over 40 years, and am the broker-owner of Veissi & Associates, Inc. in Miami, FL.
-Since 1981, I have served the REALTOR® community in many capacities, from local association president, to state association president, to regional Vice-President, and now on the national stage as the NAR President in 2012.
-My life and my passion are real estate.
-So, it is my honor to be here today to lend voice to NAR's 1.1 million members, and the millions of Americans who own a home, want to sell a home, or just provide rental opportunities to those who require a home.
+My name is Tom Salomone, NAR's Committee Liaison for the Issues Mobilization, the Political Involvement and REALTOR® Political Action committees.
+I have been a REALTOR® for more than 31 years and am the owner of Real Estate II and Real Estate II of Margate, firms specializing in residential real estate.
+Currently, I serve as a member of NAR's Executive Committee and from 2000 to 2011 was a member of NAR's Board of Directors.
+As with many of my colleagues who have testified before this committee in the past, my life and passion is real estate.
+So, it is my honor to be here today to speak on behalf of NAR's 1.1 million members, and the millions of Americans who own a home, want to sell a home, or just provide rental opportunities to those who require a home.

 Since the onset of the global financial crisis there have been relentless attacks on the U.S. housing finance system.
 The majority of these attacks were carried out by groups who are ideologically opposed to the existing system, which includes some government participation in the conventional conforming market.
-Of distinct interest to NAR as an advocate for the housing consumer is that this vocal minority is increasingly being told that the current guiding principles of the U.S.' existing housing finance system (e.g. long-term payment structures and reasonable down payment levels), including government participation, are appropriate and necessary.
-The American public and policy experts are saying that "we"-lenders, consumers, real estate professionals, regulators, and Congress-must be better stewards of the system if it is to effectively serve future American homebuyers and mortgage investors as it did prior to the recent financial market meltdown.
+Of distinct interest to NAR as an advocate for the housing consumer is that this vocal minority is increasingly being told that the current guiding principles of the U.S.' existing housing finance system (e.g. long-term payment structures, reasonable down payment levels, and government participation), are appropriate and necessary.
+However, the American public and policy experts are saying that "we"-lenders, consumers, real estate professionals, regulators, and Congress-must be better stewards of the system if it is to effectively serve future American homebuyers and mortgage investors as it did prior to the recent financial market meltdown.